Hilltoppertech/hilltopper-python-etrade-watchlist-utilities/README.md

 **Python script design notes:**
 - 'Output filename datestamping' functionality:
     - The objective is to create an output filename that can be copied/used as the new watchlist name in Etrade.
-        Optionally, in Etrade one can manually update the input/old watchlist content to match the output/new watchlist content.
         - When enabled, there are 2 scenarios:
             - The input filename's YYYYMMDD datestamp is replaced:
                 - If the input/downloaded csv filename includes a YYYYMMDD datestamp, then the old datestamp will be replaced with the new current datestamp.